dispatchrun/dispatch-py/README.md

 configuration, so we recommend starting with it._

 ### Installing the Dispatch SDK

+> :bulb: The Dispatch SDK requires Python 3.8 or higher.

 The Python package is published on [PyPI][pypi] as **dispatch-py**, to install: